Sitcom Writer

 Do most sitcom writers start by being a writer's room PA or Writer's assistant?

-Asked by funnygirl over 12 years ago
+Asked by funnygirl almost 13 years ago

 Short answer -If not most at least a good chunk.
 If you're starting from scratch it is the easiest (not easy) way to get on a staff.
 Most of the shows I've been on the most senior writers' assistant gets to write a script.
 If it's good you might even get moved up to staff writer.
 At the least you learn the ins and outs of a writers' room.
 You meet all the writers and if you have any talent we are all dying to help you out. (that is 100% sarcasm free - we know how hard the assistants work and we want them to succeed) I would say the second most common way to get your foot in the door is through one of the fellowships or writing programs some of the networks and studios offer.